-In order to promote the retention of selected senior Just Eat employees, to support the opportunities created by the Combination, the Co-operation Agreement provides that, following the Effective Date (and, in relation to any participant who is to be a Managing Director, subject to any required approvals being obtained at the Takeaway.com EGM), the Company will grant to participants in the PSP and RSP who held awards immediately prior to the Offer Effective Date or the date of the Scheme Court Order (as applicable), awards over Ordinary Shares equal to the market value on the Offer Effective Date or the date of the Scheme Court Order (as applicable) of the Just Eat Shares under the PSP or RSP awards granted on or after 1 January 2018 that were outstanding immediately prior to the Offer Effective Date or the date of the Scheme Court Order (as applicable) but lapsed as a result of the Combination due to either time prorating or performance assessment.
-Such awards will replicate the vesting schedule of the original PSP/RSP awards and will vest subject to continued employment and, in respect of PSP/RSP awards which were granted subject to performance conditions, new performance conditions and such other terms as the Company may consider are equivalent to the terms of the original PSP/RSP awards.
+In order to promote the retention of selected senior Just Eat employees, the Company has agreed that, following the Effective Date and subject to any required approvals being obtained at the Takeaway.com EGM in respect of the Proposed Managing Directors, it will grant to participants in the PSP and the RSP who held awards immediately prior to the Scheme Court Order, awards over Ordinary Shares equal to the market value on the date of the Scheme Court Order of the Just Eat Shares under the PSP or RSP awards granted on or after 1 January 2018 that were outstanding immediately prior to the Scheme Court Order and lapsed as a result of the Combination.
+Such awards will replicate the vesting schedule of the original PSP/RSP awards and will vest subject to continued employment and, in respect of PSP/RSP awards which were granted subject to performance conditions, new performance conditions set by the Company.